The Best Kentucky Homeowners Insurance Companies

 Kentucky’s annual premiums for homeowners insurance are on the lower side — on average $1,062 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-Enter your ZIP code to see the best rates in your area:
+Enter your ZIP code to compare rates.

-The Bluegrass State is no stranger to wild weather, from severe spring thunderstorms and hail to floods and tornadoes, so having the best homeowners insurance in Kentucky is important.
-Shopping for the lowest premium may not provide the level of protection you need.
-So be sure to look through the details and find a coverage that will protect your home from common weather-related damage.
-Luckily, buying homeowners insurance in Kentucky is actually relatively affordable, so finding the right coverage at an affordable price is definitely possible.
+The Bluegrass State is no stranger to wild weather, from severe spring thunderstorms and hail to floods and tornadoes.
+As such, having the best homeowners insurance in Kentucky is important.
+Shopping for the lowest premium alone may not give you the level of protection you need — in addition, look through plan details and find coverage that will protect your home from common weather-related damage.
+The good news?
+Buying homeowners insurance in Kentucky is relatively affordable, so finding the right coverage at an affordable price is possible.

-Kentucky Homeowners Insurance Reviews
+Kentucky Homeowners Insurance Companies Reviews

 Kentucky Farm Bureau Mutual Insurance

 Kentucky Farm Bureau’s website lists a similar amount of endorsements and discount options as the other companies we looked into.
-To get real specifics on estimated premium costs though, you’ll have to talk to a local agent — there is no online quote option.
-Since it’s a smaller, local organization, it isn’t rated on JD Power or Consumer Reports for its claims process.
-If you’re willing to put in a little more work and see what it can offer you, and are interested in joining the farm bureau, you might want to check it out as you continue your shopping journey.
+To get specifics on estimated premium costs, though, you’ll have to talk to a local agent — there is no online quote option.
+And since it’s a smaller, local organization, it isn’t rated on J.D.
+Power or Consumer Reports for its claims process.
+However, if you’re willing to put in a little more work and are interested in joining the farm bureau, it might be a great option.

-When it comes to earthquakes, Kentucky is actually a pretty high-risk state, according to the United States Geological Survey (USGS).
-Not only does Kentucky lie along the New Madrid Seismic Zone in the southwest corner of the state, which has the potential to let loose a powerful quake, but there’s also the Wabash Valley Seismic Zone to the north that could impact Kentucky homeowners.
+Kentucky is a pretty high-risk state for earthquakes, according to the United States Geological Survey (USGS).
+Not only does Kentucky lie along the New Madrid Seismic Zone in the southwest corner of the state, which has the potential to let loose a powerful quake, it’s also bordered by the Wabash Valley Seismic Zone to the north that could impact Kentucky homeowners.